andreamaestri/jobless/README.md

 ![Deployment from Heroku](readme_images/deployment1.JPG)

-## Reflection on Development Process
+## Reflection

 ### Successes
-Effective use of AI, implementation of features, final product is visually appealing.
+Effective use of AI, implementation of features, final product is visually appealing and useful.

 ### Challenges
-Integration of frameworks, one merge conflict issue.
+Integration of frameworks, one merge conflict issue

 ## Code Attribution
 - Guy Clements - use of his project as a basis for Jobless